FF-Projects-HQ/docs.kalopsiaxr/MAINTENANCE/BEFORE/KXR_MNT_Gitea.md

 + It has integrated render technologies for **PDF, Markdown, TXT and DOCX files (with Pandoc)**
 + It is completely compatible with enterprise IT protocols.
   - It is crossplatform.
 IT departmens can deploy it to **Windows, Linux, Mac operating system or even an IoT device such Raspberry Pi.**
-  - It supports various database technologies such as **SQLite, MySQL, MSSQL, PostgreSQL.**
+  - It supports various database technologies such as **SQLite, MySQL, MSSQL and PostgreSQL.**
-  - It is based on a widely known technology in IT/Software sector (A Git Fork).
+  - It is based on a widely known technology in IT/Software sector **(A Git Fork)**.
 So, IT departments can easily work with it.
   - It does not need an installation.
 It is completely portable.

 **Can You Use Different Version Control Program ?**\
-If your version control program deliver raw datas from HTTP, it won't be a problem.
+If your version control program deliver raw datas from **HTTP**, it won't be a problem.
 But for full support, we need to make some customizations for you.
 These customizations will be free.